Poet Laureate Events & Initiatives

 Serving the community on the lək̓ʷəŋən homelands.

 Kyeren Regehr is a poet and writer living in Victoria since 2004.
-She is the author of Cult Life (finalist for the National ReLit Awards and The Victoria Butler Book Prize); Disassembling A Dancer (winner of the inaugural Raven Chapbooks contest), and two earlier chapbooks.
-Her poetry has been published in literary periodicals and anthologies in Canada, Australia and the USA, thrice longlisted for the CBC Poetry Awards, and has received grants from Canada Council for the Arts.
-She is the editor of AFTER: Poems in Response, forthcoming with Caitlin Press.
+She is the author of Cult Life (finalist for the national ReLit Awards and The Victoria Butler Book Prize); Disassembling A Dancer (winner of the inaugural Raven Chapbooks contest), and two earlier chapbooks.
+Her poetry has been published in literary periodicals and anthologies in Canada and internationally, and translated into Chinese.
+Poetry has been thrice longlisted for the CBC Poetry Awards, and has received grants from Canada Council for the Arts.
+She is the co-editor of AFTER: Poems in Dialogue (with Zoe Dickinson), forthcoming with Caitlin Press.

 Kyeren’s background is in professional dance and theatre, and she once found herself in Victoria’s Poetry Slam finals by accident.
+She produces and hosts The Poet Laureate Podcast, a national platform featuring the poetry and community work of poets laureate near and far.
 In 2024 she completed Indigenous Canada through the University of Alberta.
 She lives and writes with gratitude on the unceded homelands of the W̱SÁNEĆ people.

 THE POETRY AMBASSADORS